Ghost imaging as loss estimation: Quantum versus classical schemes: EXPERIMENTAL QUANTUM GI IN THE SPECTRAL DOMAIN

-In our approach, the object to be imaged - be it a genuine spatial image or a spectral profile - is modelled as a collection of $K$ values of transmittivity $T_k$, $1\leq k \leq K$, each associated to a mode.
+In our approach, the object to be imaged - be it a genuine spatial image or a spectral profile, is modeled as a collection of $K$ values of transmittivity $T_k$, $1\leq k \leq K$, each associated to a mode.
 Our aim is then to estimate these values.

 The quantum technique to implement GI uses the correlations between single photons produced in spontaneous parametric down-conversion (SPDC): a single incoming pump photon creates a pair of photons strongly correlated in their emission modes \cite{review}.
+In the experiment, the spectral profile is conveniently discretized, so that the effective number of correlated mode pairs is equal to $K$.

-Each photon is in a mixture of the $K$ modes, all of which arrive on the object, and are then measured by a mode-insensitive bucket detector.
+All the modes in arm 1 arrive on the object, and are then measured by a mode-insensitive bucket detector.
 Due to the correlations in the pair production process, the analysis of the correlated photon in coincidence with the bucket detector provides information about what has occurred to its twin.
-This is the experimental approach we have followed in our investigation, but, differently from the most frequent case, we have explored the spectral domain.
-The photon reaching the frequency-independent bucket detector passes through a spectral object, an interference filter with full-width at half-maximum 7.3 nm.
-The second photon was analysed using a spectrometer, as described in Fig.\ref{fig:setup}.
+This is the experimental approach we followed in our investigation, but, differently from the most frequent case, we explored the spectral domain.
+The photon reaching the frequency-independent bucket detector passes through a spectral object, an interference filter with full-width at half-maximum of 7.3 nm.
+The second photon was analyzed using a spectrometer, as described in Fig.\ref{fig:setup}.